mattbui/dd_qnet/README.md

 ![evn4](screenshots/env4.png)

 ### Models
+All the main codes are stored in `src` folder
 We have 2 type of model:
 - `ddq_model.py`: the model used CNN architecture and image with laser as input state.
 The model use the architecture proposed in this [paper](https://storage.googleapis.com/deepmind-data/assets/papers/DeepMindNature14236Paper.pdf)
 - `laser_model.py`: The model use DNN and laser as input state.